MrSz-84/MrSz-84/README.md

 * **Interests:** Data Wrangling, Data Analysis, ETL, Automation

 ---
+### What am I looking for?
+* Any opportunity to learn new things!
+* Side projects and gigs, especially in the field of data.
+* Open source projects to contribute.
+* And maybe even a role in fields of my interest.
+This in fact is the fastest way to learn!

+---
 ### Let's connect!
 * **LinkedIn:** [Visit my profile!](linkedin.com/in/marcin-borowski-a77ba4158)
 * **Email:** [e-mail me!](mailto:marcin.borowski84@gmail.com)